 Linda is passionate about learning and speaking a new language like Arabic, English, Tagalog(my own language) and many more.

-Basic Kuwaiti Arabic Numbers, Weekdays, Words and Phrases
+More on Basic Kuwaiti Arabic Words and Phrases

 Everyone goes to school to learn English, Math, Science, Algebra and so on, but there is one thing I learned without going to school – "How to speak basic Kuwaiti Arabic language".
 It was hard to begin with but managed to learn the spoken version of Kuwaiti Arabic language after 3 months.
 It was a challenge learning the Kuwaiti Arabic words and phrases, the weekdays and the numbers but it was all worth it and now I can share it too.

 - I went to work in Kuwait, an Arabic speaking country.
 I had no idea what language they speak, what food they ate, and what work I would do.

 - I was given a job as a Nanny for two lovely boys of a lovely Kuwaiti couple(Mr. and Mrs. Al Refae).
 But the language barrier was a problem.
 I couldn't understand any of the words the children were saying.
 The children only speak Kuwaiti Arabic.

 - I asked my ex-employer, who speak English, to give me a notebook.
 In this notebook, I wrote down anything and everything the kids said to me, then I asked their parents for the meanings.
 I began to make note of every word, phrase, or sentence that I hear from anyone, such as my ex-employers' parents, sisters, brothers and their friends.
 Then, my employer would translate everything for me.